 Can you eat ginseng?

 We love how these questions keep playing right into our hands!
 Not only can you eat ginseng, but in North Korea you’re almost guaranteed to.
 Many a dish is served up with ginseng – most famously the ginseng-stuffed chicken at the Kaesong DMZ, ginseng tea and even ginseng candy.
+We are huge fans of ginseng chicken and tea, although the ginseng candy is rather an acquired taste.

 What does Ginseng taste like?